 When we entrust the care of our family members or loved ones to a nursing home, we rightly expect they will receive adequate care and be treated with dignity, respect, and kindness.
 Unfortunately, this is not always the case, and many thousands of people become victims of elder abuse each year.

 It can be heartbreaking to discover a family member has suffered harm from the people entrusted and paid to look after them.
 The consequences for the victims can be devastating—or even fatal in the worst cases.
 If you or a loved one has sustained harm in this manner, our Hyattsville nursing home abuse lawyers at the Law Offices of Adam M. Smallow could help you recover the justice and compensation you deserve.
+For more information contact our Hyattsville personal injury lawyer.

 It Can Be Difficult to Know How to Help an Elderly Person Suffering Abuse